VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_7 Indirect-Syscall-Dropper/Chapter_7 LAB_Playbook.md

 ![Prinicipal_indirect_syscalls](https://github.com/VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/assets/50073731/3343820f-1dbe-4519-b63e-9647df5d1e52)

 ## Exercise 4 Tasks:
-1. Download the direct syscall dropper poc from the code section of this chapter.
+1. Download the indirect syscall dropper poc from the code section of this chapter.
 2. Most of the code is already implemented in the poc.
-However, you have to complete the direct syscall dropper by performing the following tasks:
+However, you have to complete the indirect syscall dropper by performing the following tasks:
      - Create a new syscalls.h header file and use for syscalls.h the supplied code that follows in this playbook.
      - Import the syscalls.asm file as a resource and complete the assembly code by adding the missing assembler code for the remaining three native APIs following the scheme of the already implemented code for NtAllocateVirtualMemory.
+     - Enable Microsoft Macro Assembler (MASM) in the direct syscall poc in Visual Studio.
+     - Declare the three missing global variables to hold syscall instruction addresses
 3. Create a staged x64 meterpreter shellcode with msfvenom, copy it to the poc and compile the poc.
 4. Create and run a staged x64 meterpreter listener using msfconsole.
 5. Run your compiled .exe and check that a stable command and control channel opens.